Australia’s 2020 Retail Bloodbath: 💥 Rocked by Bad Retail Pricing Decisions

 The brutal 2020 retail bloodbath has truly begun, with 161 popular Australian bricks-and-mortar stores already expected for closure just one month into the new year.

-It started early on January 7 when it was revealed department store Harris Scarfe was set to shut 21 stores across five states over the course of just one month after the retailer was placed in receivership in December.
+It started on January 7 when it was disclosed that department store Harris Scarfe was set to close its 21 stores across five states in just one month after the business was put in receivership in December.

 While this isn’t the so-called “End of Days” for the retail industry as a whole, it is truly in the midst of a “market correction” which is compared to Australia’s economic downturn in the 1990s, that was described as “the recession we had to have”.